 Many of us know what American Sign Language is, and some of us learned sign language in the classroom, even if we didn’t grow up with hearing loss.
 But rarely do we hear about Native American Sign Language (NASL).

 With the beginning of Native American Heritage Month (which comes every November), we’ve decided to provide you with a brief intro to NASL, which has a very long and fascinating, yet largely unknown history.
 Google “Native American Sign Language” and you’ll be lucky to find extensive information on it.
 Hopefully one day TED Talks will pick a lecturer on this topic.

-It’s one of, if not the oldest, universal sign language of any kind.
-Historians still dispute the beginning of NASL—some claim it has been around for thousands of years, though many claim that historical accounts of NASL have only existed since the 16th century.
+It’s one of, if not the oldest universal sign language of any kind.
+Historians still dispute the beginning of NASL—some claim it has been around for thousands of years, though many claims that historical accounts of NASL have only existed since the 16th century.

 What’s the most intriguing about NASL?
 It’s an intertribal language and not specifically for deaf people.

 While there are many dialects of NASL, it’s universal for the most part, and two-thirds of tribes in America used it—which allowed a population with over 500 different dialects to interact with each other.

 But it certainly serves as a form of communication for the hearing impaired in Native American communities.
 Though 40 million Americans are hearing impaired, the Native American demographic faces health disparities.
 For example, it has disproportionately high rates of otitis media—meaning, middle ear infection, which is often affected by many types of hearing loss.